Jon4Gro/GManager/README.md

 * **Account-Wide Blacklist for Auto Invites**: A single blacklist (saved in `GManagerDB`) now protects **both** Auto Guild Invite and Auto Group Invite.
 Blacklisted players are silently blocked from triggering invites.

 * **Blacklist Management Window**: New **Blacklist...** button in the bottom-right corner of the Settings tab opens a dedicated side window:
-  - Docked to the **right side** of the main GManager window
+  - Initially Docked to the **right side** of the main GManager window
-  - Height matches the main window
-  - Width set to main width − 30 (390px)
   - Add player names via input box (Enter or Add button supported)
   - Easy removal with **Rem** buttons next to each entry
   - Editable **Autoresponse** — a custom message sent to blacklisted players when they whisper a trigger phrase